A Simple Guide to a Healthy Diet

 Fats

-Healthy fats support brain health and cellular functions.
-Including unsaturated fats—from foods like avocados, nuts, and seeds—is essential in a balanced diet.
+Foods like nuts, seeds, and avocados provide healthy fat for your brain.
 Research shows that incorporating healthy fats can lower the risk of heart disease by up to 20%.

-Avoid trans fats and limit saturated fats present in processed foods and fatty cuts of meat.
+Avoid trans fats and limit saturated fats, which are often found in processed foods and fatty cuts of meat.

 Vitamins and Minerals

-Fruits and vegetables are your best sources for essential vitamins and minerals.
-Each color offers unique benefits.
-For instance, dark leafy greens are high in iron and calcium, making them key for bone health, while orange and red fruits, such as oranges and strawberries, are rich in vitamin C.
+The best source of essential vitamins and minerals would be fruit and vegetables.
+Dark leafy greens are high in iron and calcium, making them key for bone health.
+Orange and red fruits like oranges and strawberries provide vitamin C

 Aiming to "eat the rainbow" not only makes meals attractive but also ensures you're getting a variety of nutrients.
 Studies show that consuming a diverse range of colors can have a positive impact on reducing the risk of chronic diseases.